adityapk00/zqw-docs/docs/troubleshooting.md

 This means zec-qt-wallet couldn't start its embedded `zcashd` for some reason. zec-qt-wallet will show you another dialog box with the error reported from `zcashd` for debugging purposes as well.
 You might be able to solve this by simply restarting zec-qt-wallet, but if you repeatedly see this error, it might be one of the following reasons:

-* If you compiled zec-qt-wallet yourself and are running it: `zcashd` doesn't come with the Github repository, so you'll have to compile `zcashd` separately and copy it over into your zec-qt-wallet directory.
+* If you compiled zec-qt-wallet yourself and are running it: `zcashd` doesn't come with the GitHub repository, so you'll have to compile `zcashd` separately and copy it over into your zec-qt-wallet directory.
 * You might have corrupt zcash params: In this case, you may try deleting your params and letting zec-qt-wallet download them again.

 If all else fails, you can run an external `zcashd` and zec-qt-wallet will connect to it.